SaifAqel/Boiler_Model/Thesis/chapters/04_combustion.md

 - **Equilibrium flue gas (`flue_ad`)**

-  - Thermodynamic state: high-temperature HP equilibrium at the adiabatic flame temperature.
+  - Thermodynamic state: high temperature HP equilibrium at the adiabatic flame temperature.
   - Contains all equilibrium species allowed by the mechanism (major products + dissociation products + radicals).
   - Used only to:
     - determine the adiabatic flame temperature $T_\mathrm{ad}$,